smilingleo/SVNAutoMerger/README.md

 SVN Auto Merger
 =============

-automatically merge between branches for SVN
+A tool to help you automatically merge between SVN branches.

 The Purpose
 ----------